gcc-mirror/gcc/gcc/ada/doc/gnat_rm/implementation_defined_attributes.rst

 .. index:: Maximum_Alignment

-``Standard'Maximum_Alignment`` (``Standard`` is the only allowed prefix) provides the maximum useful alignment value for the target.
-This is a static value that can be used to specify the alignment for an object, guaranteeing that it is properly aligned in all cases.
+``Standard'Maximum_Alignment`` (``Standard`` is the only allowed prefix) provides the maximum default alignment value for the target, that is to say the maximum alignment that the compiler may choose by default for a type or an object.
+Larger alignments are supported up to some maximum value dependent on the target, but may require specific mechanisms that are not needed up to ``Standard'Maximum_Alignment``.

 Attribute Max_Integer_Size
 ==========================